josikie/Trivia-API-2nd-Udacity-Submission/backend/README.md

 ```
 ## Testing

 I write the backend API using TDD paradigm.
-TDD is abbreviation of Test Driven Development, where I write test code first for the behaviour of endpoint, run the test code, watch it fails, write the endpoint code, run it again until my endpoint behaviour match and passed the test.
+TDD is abbreviation of Test Driven Development, where I write test code first to define the behaviour of endpoint, run the test code, watch it fails, write the endpoint code, run it again until my endpoint behaviour match and passed the test.
 After an endpoint passed the test, I continue to write another test code for another endpoint.
 The process continue over and over until all needed endpoints created.

 For support paradigm I use, I make two databases i.e trivia and trivia_test.
 So there are two sets of database configuration, one in backend/test_flaskr.py and one in backend/models.py